bedhilzz/singkat-in/README.md

 ## Getting Started

-First, run the development server:
+If you want to try it locally, you can clone the project, then install all of the dependencies, and run the development server:

 ```bash
 npm run dev